textdrop.shNew paste

 Pick the right level for what you share

-Standard sharing
+Standard link

 Best for